ibm-cloud-docs/BlockStorage/faqs.md

 - The LUN stores Windows&reg; data for Windows&reg; 2008 and later versions.
 Use this OS option if your host operating system is Windows&reg; Server 2008, Windows&reg; Server 2012, Windows&reg; Server 2016.
 Both MBR and GPT partitioning methods are supported.

+### Hyper-V
+{: #Hyper-V}

+- VHDX is the virtual hard disk format that was introduced in Windows Server 2012 to create resilient high-performance virtual disks.
+The format has many benefits, such as supporting larger virtual disk sizes and larger block sizes.
+It provides protection against data corruption during power failures by logging updates to the VHDX metadata structures.
+If the LUN's being presented to the hypervisor to serve VHD files, choose Hyper-V for its OS type.

 ## Is the allocated IOPS limit enforced by instance or by volume?
 {: #iopslimit}